akrabat/ow-swift-drinkchooser/README.md

 # Drink Chooser

-This is a simple Swift Serverless app which will suggest a drink when I ask it
+This is a simple Swift Serverless app which will suggest a drink when asked

 ## OpenWhisk authorisation: